 Regulatory framework.
-The key statutes and regulations that govern both open- and closed-ended retail funds are the:
+The key statutes and regulations that govern both open and closed-ended retail funds are the:

-- Undertakings for Collective Investment (UCI) Law (Regime Geral dos Organismos de Investimento Coletivo), established by Law No. 16/2015 of 24 February 2015, which partially implemented in Portugal Directive 2009/65/EC on undertakings for collective investment in transferable securities (UCITS) (UCITS IV Directive), as amended, as well as Directive 2011/61/EU on alternative investment fund managers (AIFM Directive), and sets out most of the rules relating to investment funds.
-Most of the new legal regime entered in force on 26 March 2015. - CMVM Regulation No. 5/2013 on Undertakings for Collective Investment (Regulation No. 5/2013), which provides more specific rules regarding certain aspects of the Decree-Law No. 63-A/2013 of 10 May 2013 (former UCI Law).
-It is expected that a new CMVM regulation that will revoke the current regulation will be adopted in 2015 to further implement Law No. 16/2015 of 24 February 2015 (see above). - Portuguese Securities Code (Código dos Valores Mobiliários).
+- Collective Investment Law, established by Law No. 16/2015 of 24 February 2015, which partially implemented in Portugal Directive 2009/65/EC on undertakings for collective investment in transferable securities (UCITS) (UCITS IV Directive), as amended, as well as the AIFM Directive.
+The Undertakings for Collective Investment Law sets out most of the rules relating to investment funds.
+Most of the new legal regime entered into force on 26 March 2015. - CMVM Regulation No. 2/2015 on Undertakings for Collective Investment (Regulation No. 2/2015), which sets out specific rules regarding certain aspects of the Collective Investment - Portuguese Securities Code (Código dos Valores Mobiliários), enacted by Decree-Law No. 486/99 of 13 November 1999, as amended from time to time, that entered into force on 1 March 2000.

 Regulatory bodies.
-The CMVM is the main regulatory body in relation to retail funds.
-It is responsible for the:
+The Securities Market Commission (CMVM) is the main regulatory body in relation to retail funds.
+It is responsible for both: